Community Connections

 Picturesque vistas that are becoming more and more rare in Bucks County greet us each morning at Blooming Glen Farm.
 We owe much of the agricultural beauty and open space in and around the town of Blooming Glen to the conservation efforts of the Rosenberger family.
 The surrounding bucolic pasture land, totaling more than 550 acres, is owned and farmed by our neighbors, and landlords, at Tussock Sedge Farm.
 On this beautiful preserved pasture land, they raise their own 100% grass-fed and pastured Red Angus beef cattle that are never fed grain, growth hormones, or antibiotics.
 They share with us a commitment to organic practices: their pastures and hay fields are never sprayed with pesticides or herbicides.

 The pastures are kept lush and green because the cows are moved to fresh pasture daily, utilizing rotational grazing techniques that mimic the migratory habits of herd animals in nature.
 Tussock Sedge Farm prides themselves on the love and stewardship of the land, treating animals with respect, and raising exceptional grass-fed beef with beautiful marbling and amazing flavor.
 They use a low volume, high quality, certified humane butcher who dry ages their beef for 10-12 days, then cuts, vacuum packs, and flash freezes each cut separately for freshness.
-Their beef is sold to local restaurants in Bucks County, in their Farm Store at 1239 Rte 113, Blooming Glen, PA and now, through a convenient online store, with delivery to Blooming Glen Farm CSA.
+Their beef is sold to local restaurants in Bucks County, and in their Farm Store at 1239 Rte 113, Blooming Glen, PA.

 What is the history of Tussock Sedge Farm?